kit-yeung/ImageToText/backend/v2/README.md

 ## Features

 -   Text Detection: Uses CRAFT (Character Region Awareness for Text detection) to detect text regions and crop image patches for OCR processing.
 -   Text Extraction: Uses TrOCR and EasyOCR engines to extract text from detected regions.
-Automatically selects the best OCR result based on accuracy metrics or predefined rules.
+Selects the best OCR result based on text type.
 -   Evaluation Metrics: Measures performance using Word Error Rate (WER) and Character Error Rate (CER).
 -   Text Translation: Translates extracted text to the user-selected target language using Helsinki-NLP MarianMTModel.
 -   User Authentication: Provides JWT-based signup and login with Bcrypt password hashing for enhanced security.